 Death approaches one step closer.
 Tick, tick.

 Dates mean nothing on death row.
 One day is exactly the same as any other day.
-Em is moved to a new windowless cage made on all sides of prison bars.
+Em is moved to a cell: a windowless room with a cage like the one from Silence of the Lambs, big enough to stretch and pace around in.
+A cage within a cage.
 This is a death watch rather than death row cell, he is told.
 He is not sure what the difference is between death watch and death row.
 He is not sure that it particularly matters.
 The cell contains a mattress, toilet, sink, and Bible.
 Three prison guards take turns observing him.
 He is allowed to watch black and white non-cable TV.
 He is told that he may talk to his lawyer if he wants to.

 Do you know God?